-Cottage Classics are appealing small buildings, normal buildings from earlier times reinvented and adapted for life today.
+Cottage Classics are appealing small buildings from earlier times reinvented and adapted for life today.
 We offer designs and plans for their construction.
 They could become a backyard cottage or studio office, a weekend getaway or a smaller home for someone wanting to downsize.

-Small accessory buildings for single family homes have become popular again.
-For decades backyard accessory units like a carriage house garage or home office were outlawed by land use ordinances.
-The demographic shift in the U.S. to smaller households, more people working from home, aging-in-place, and increased demand for affordable housing have all pushed cities to reassess the benefits of accessory buildings and to allow their construction.
+Accessory buildings for single family houses are popular once again.
+For decades they were outlawed by land use ordinances.
+The demographic shift to smaller households, more people working from home or aging-in-place, and the increased demand for affordable housing have all pushed cities to accept accessory buildings and allow their construction in single family zones.

-Backyard cottages are often limited to 800-900 square feet.
-If well-organized this is adequate for a couple or single person.
+Land use ordinances limit the size of accessory cottages to about 900 square feet.
+This could be adequate for a couple if efficient and well designed.
 Downsizing does not mean reducing one's quality of life.
-Living in a shipshape cottage could be more fun, efficient, and its care easier than a big house.
+Living in a shipshape cottage could be more enjoyable and a relief from maintenance for a big house.
 It is possible to live a larger life in a smaller home.

-Building a custom cottage could be a lengthy and expensive venture.
-Professional services required to develop the design and construction documents are time-consuming.
-For many people a better option could be a stock plan that takes advantage of good historic precedents.
+Planning and building a custom cottage can be a complicated and expensive process.
+A better option may be a well-considered plan book design that takes advantage of sound historic precedents.

-In response to emerging trends we are developing a variety of new designs for small houses and other buildings based on historic types.
+In response to these trends we are developing a variety of new designs for small houses and other buildings based on historic types.
 Here is a sampling.
-Let us know if you are interested in more information.
+Let us know if you are interested in more information or house plans.

-This simple garden cottage is intended as a comfortable home for a single person.
-Design is based on the iconic New England half-Cape, but with an open plan and bright interior.
-The living space includes a kitchenette, bed alcove, bath and laundry.
-Footprint and building size comply with typical land use requirements for backyard cottages.
-This design can also be prefabricated as a kit, and shipped to the site.
+This simple garden cottage is intended to be a comfortable home for a single person.
+Design is based on the iconic New England Half-Cape but with an open plan and bright interior.
+Interior includes a living-dining area, kitchenette, bed alcove, bath and laundry.
+Building size complies with typical limits for backyard cottages.
+This design can also be prefabricated as a kit and shipped to the site.

-This two car (25' x 26') garage with studio apartment above is modeled on a converted barn with loft.
-These were common features in backyards and along alleyways once automobiles became popular, circa 1900-1920.
+Two car garage (25' x 26') with studio apartment above is modeled on a converted early 20th century barn with loft.
+They were common features in backyards and along alleyways once automobiles became popular.
 Upstairs apartment includes a kitchenette, bedroom alcove and bath.
 It has a separate entrance from the garage with an enclosed stair.
-The design could make a nice home office, guest retreat, or apartment.
-Car Barn can also be built with a one-story shop/studio addition, as seen in drawing.
+The design works well for a home office, guest house, or rental apartment.
+Car Barn can include a one-story shop/studio addition as seen in our drawing.

-This romantic English cottage is modeled on 1920s period revival houses found in streetcar suburbs.
-The building footprint is only 29 by 30 feet and can fit a small parcel.
+This romantic English cottage is modeled on 1920s period revival houses built in streetcar suburbs.
+The footprint is only 29 by 30 feet and can fit a small parcel.
 Living, dining and kitchen are on the main floor with two bedrooms and baths above.
-Scheme includes an optional "library addition" on first floor with vaulted ceilings, bath and closets that could double as a master suite.
+Scheme includes an optional "library addition" on the first floor with vaulted ceilings, bath and closets; this could double as a master suite.

 Greek Revival Cottage

-This 940 square foot one bedroom cottage has a classic Greek Revival recessed porch across the front with closed-in portion for entry.
+This 940 square foot one bedroom cottage has a Greek Revival front porch across the front with closed-in portion for entry.
 The floor is raised for better light and privacy.
-Living-dining room and kitchen are combined into a single space with vaulted ceilings.
+Living-dining room and kitchen are a single space with vaulted ceilings.
 The hallway to bedroom and bath includes alcoves for a laundry and study.
 This is really a vacation house that could be built in town and lived in year-round.

 Charleston Single House

-Design of this 18 foot wide Charleston "single house" creates a small version of the city's revered Federal-era townhouse with a calm and symmetrical façade, delicate windows, dormers and pilasters.
+Design of this 18 foot wide Charleston "single house" creates a small version of the city's revered Federal-era townhouses with calm and symmetrical façades, delicate windows, dormers and pilasters.
 The narrow two-story end faces the street and allows for a generous side garden.
-Floor plans, like the historic precedent, are one room deep for good natural light and cross ventilation.
+Floor plans, like historic precedent, are one room deep for good natural light and cross ventilation.

-This design based on a rural 19th century schoolhouse is adaptable for an office, studio, or cottage industry.
+This classic 19th century rural schoolhouse is adaptable for an office, studio, or cottage industry.
 In plan, the entry hall opens to a smaller room with bath on one side, and a tall "classroom" on the other.
-Large room has windows on three sides with a lantern above.
+Larger room has windows on three sides with a lantern above.
 Upright and proud, this design would be striking in a landscape.

-Small independent grocery stores like this were familiar features of pre-1960 residential neighborhoods.
-Shopkeepers often lived above the store in an apartment.
-This design is a two-story freestanding building with a simple hipped roof and wide overhangs.
-There is a common entry lobby so the floors can be used separately.
-First floor "shop front" has extra-tall ceilings and windows.
-Second floor could be an apartment, studio or office.
-The design would fit well in a historic neighborhood commercial district and suitable as a live/work residence.
+Independent neighborhood grocers were common features of pre-1950 residential neighborhoods.
+The shopkeepers often lived above their store.
+This design is for a two-story freestanding building with a simple hipped roof with wide overhangs.
+There is a shared entrance lobby so the floors can have separate tenants.
+First floor shopfront has extra-tall ceilings and windows.
+Second floor could become an apartment, studio or office.
+This design would fit well in a small town or neighborhood commercial district and ideal for a live/work residence.